 There will be at least 200 separate activities, shows and workshops at the Big Bang Fair South East 2017.
 Check them out below (many more still to be confirmed).

-We still have some space for drop-in activity providers.
-If you would like to find out more about coming along, please email: email@example.com
+We are now fully booked with drop-in activity providers.
+If you would like to find out more aboutbeing involved in 2018, please email: firstname.lastname@example.org

 Gatwick Airport Zone